-Handling cash is risky business.
-Not only do you face losses from miscalculations, misplaced cash, and other human error, but you also risk losing out due to theft, robbery, and counterfeit.
+Handling cash comes with certain risks and costs for your business.
+Not only do you face losses from miscalculations, misplaced cash, and human error, but every cash handling mistake also increases your labor costs.
 These are serious issues that can affect your bottom line.

-You must take precautions to remove the risk from handling cash at your business in order to avoid taking on unnecessary losses that can be devastating to your business.
+Taking precautions to remove the risk from handling cash at your business can help you prevent unnecessary losses that can be devastating to your business.

 Here are five steps you can take to reduce the risks associated with handling cash.